-There is seriously no reason for hormonal birth control to not be accessible without a prescription according to most medical research, as it is in 102 other countries.
+According to most medical research, there is no reason for hormonal birth control to not be accessible without a prescription, as it is in 102 other countries.
 The big difference?
-Culturally, America still doesn’t want young women having sex for pleasure and controlling their reproductive health.
+Culturally, America still doesn’t want young women having sex for pleasure and controlling their own reproductive health.

 We make birth control so complicated, even though we know it’s safe.
 Even teens know how to use it properly.

 A recent study from John Hopkins Medicine found that teens can adhere to taking the pill and that it’s safe for them to take without medical supervision.
 And there generally aren’t any medical complications with progestin-only pills (as opposed to the combination estrogen and progesterone pills) for pretty much all women, despite their age.
-The rates of blood clots that can lead to a stroke or heart attack is four times higher during pregnancy when a woman takes a combined pill.
-Sine taking the pill is a daily thing and not a decision made in the heat of the moment, like using a condom, lead researcher Krishna Upadhya, M.D., M.P.H. thinks that young people would be more likely to use them.
+Since taking the pill is a daily practice and not a decision made in the heat of the moment, like using a condom, lead researcher Krishna Upadhya, M.D., M.P.H. thinks that young people would be more likely to use them.
 “Our review strongly suggests that giving teens easier access to various contraceptives will not lead to more sex but would result in fewer unwanted pregnancies,” she said in a statement accompanying the paper.

-All of the concerns about forcing a woman to have health insurance and then go see a doctor for birth control are based in fear mongering.
-Prescribing birth control isn’t always a 100 percent effective — women could be trusted to read up on the different kinds and pick one that works for them, just like we do with cold medicine.
+The culture of requiring a woman to have health insurance and then go see a doctor for birth control is based in fear mongering.
+Having birth control chosen for and prescribed to us isn’t always effective in terms of finding the pill that works best for our bodies.
+Women should be trusted to read up on the different kinds available and choose one that works for them, just like we do with cold medicine.

-Other legislators clutch their pearls about making birth control readily available since they think it would lead to more teen sex and sexually transmitted diseases, which is just silly.
-People are going to have sex whether they have the supplies they need or not, and teaching kids to use condoms along with birth control along with other safe sex practices is something we should already be doing.
+Other legislators clutch their pearls about making birth control readily available since they think it will lead to more teen sex and STDs, which, like, huh?
+People are going to have sex whether they have the protection they need or not, and teaching kids to use condoms and birth control along with other safe sex practices is something we should already be doing.

-Making birth control available over the counter is a no brainer, but it sends a strong message to people that sex can be just for pleasure, that women’s bodies aren’t just for making babies, and that they’re capable of making a decision about how they take care of their bodies.
+Making birth control available over the counter is a no brainer, but it sends a strong message to people that sex can be just for pleasure, that women’s bodies aren’t just for making babies, and that women are capable of making the decision about how they take care of their bodies.

-Birth control empowers women, plain and simple, which is the only reason lawmakers won’t let us have it when we want it and at a price we can afford.
+Birth control empowers women, which is the only reason lawmakers won’t let us have it when we want it and at a price we can afford.

 It takes a long time to get the FDA to approve a drug for over-the-counter use, which is another reason we haven’t seen any birth control on the shelves.
-Luckily, French pharmaceutical company HRA Pharma and the nonprofit Ibis Reproductive Health have partnered up to walk a progestin-only pill through the long, bureaucratic process.
-There’s no telling how long it will take to simply get approved for over-the-counter use and then it would have to be allowed on shelves, which, given all of the issues people have with selling emergency contraception in drugstores, will likely be a long, arduous battle.
+Luckily, French pharmaceutical company HRA Pharma and the nonprofit Ibis Reproductive Health have partnered to walk a progestin-only pill through the long, bureaucratic process.
+We don’t know how long it will take to get approved for over-the-counter use and when it would be allowed on shelves.
+Given the issues still being debated with selling emergency contraception in drugstores, this will likely be a long, arduous battle.